OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "rcode": (ex: NOERROR)
 * "rrname": Resource Record Name (ex: a domain name)
 * "rrtype": Resource Record Type (ex: A, AAAA, NS, PTR)
-* "rdata": Resource Data (ex.
-IP that domain name resolves to)
+* "rdata": Resource Data (ex: IP that domain name resolves to)
 * "ttl": Time-To-Live for this resource record

+More complex DNS record types may log additional fields for resource data:

+* "soa": Section containing fields for the SOA (start of authority) record type

+  * "mname": Primary name server for this zone
+  * "rname": Authority's mailbox
+  * "serial": Serial version number
+  * "refresh": Refresh interval (seconds)
+  * "retry": Retry interval (seconds)
+  * "expire": Upper time limit until zone is no longer authoritative (seconds)
+  * "minimum": Minimum ttl for records in this zone (seconds)

+* "sshfp": section containing fields for the SSHFP (ssh fingerprint) record type

+  * "fingerprint": Hex format of the fingerprint (ex: ``12:34:56:78:9a:bc:de:...``)
+  * "algo": Algorithm number (ex: 1 for RSA, 2 for DSS)
+  * "type": Fingerprint type (ex: 1 for SHA-1)

-One can also control which RR types are logged explicitly from additional custom field enabled in the suricata.yaml file.
-If custom field is not specified, all RR types are logged.
-More than 50 values can be specified with the custom field and can be used as following:
+One can control which RR types are logged by using the "types" field in the suricata.yaml file.
+If this field is not specified, all RR types are logged.
+More than 50 values can be specified with this field as shown below:

 ::